 - Timers must be provided adequate beverages.

 - Other requirements are listed in the CSI Policies and Procedures and the Meet Managers Guide.
-Meet Acceptance Form and Sanction Deposit will be due in the CSI office by Monday, August 23, 2021.
+Meet Acceptance Form and Sanction Deposit will be due in the CSI office by the date listed above.

 - The Meet Acceptance Form and Sanction Fee Policy are available on club's FAST Administration page.
 Sanction deposits of $300 may be paid with credit card or check payable to CT Swimming.
 Payment information is posted on the Meet Acceptance Form.
 Before making the $300 sanction deposit, read about Sanction Deposits and Meet Cancellations.

 - If you have any questions, please contact Program Operations.